whatmakeart/whatmakeart.github.io/content/3d-modeling/3d-modeling.md

 ### 3D Modeling Software

 [Software used for 3D-Modeling](3d-modeling-software.md) has multiple different types depending on the intended use of the 3D Model.
-Architects would use software that specializes in larger objects, photorealistic renderings and precise real world dimensions such as Sketch Up or .
+Architects would use software that specializes in larger objects, photorealistic renderings and precise real world dimensions such as AutoCAD or SketchUp.
 A machinist or industrial designer would use more traditional CAD (Computer Aided Design) software such as [Fusion 360](./fusion-360/fusion-360.md) that features precision, [Parametric-Modeling](parametric-modeling.md), and structural simulations.
-Fusion 360 and SketchUp can create basic animations, but animators may prefer software with robust animation timelines and tools that aid in character rigging and animation special effects, such as [Blender](./blender/blender.md) or [Maya](./maya/maya.md)
+Animators may prefer software with robust animation timelines and tools that aid in character rigging and animation special effects, such as [Blender](./blender/blender.md) or [Maya](./maya/maya.md).
+Visual effects artists may use Houdini or Cinema 4D.

 ## Types of 3D Models